-emergency response.
+Where possible, a determination of the need for vector control measures should be based on surveillance data provided by local agencies, or on surveillance conducted as a component of the emergency response.
 Similarly, termination of control efforts should be based on mosquito density and disease transmission monitoring, and on the degree of exposure to mosquitoes of residents and responders.
 Information useful in determining the need for emergency mosquito control measures includes:

-- The local jurisdiction's mosquito population density estimates pre- and post-disaster, including information about species composition - Arbovirus transmission activity indices, including information about the location of surveillance activities; indices may consist of: - Infection rates in mosquitoes - Seroconversion in sentinel chickens - o Equine case - o Human cases - The amount and type of flooding (e.g., saltwater/freshwater, coastal/inland) - The extent and location of damage to housing - The extent, location, and anticipated duration of power interruption - The anticipated extent and duration of cleanup and recovery operations - A description of the type of mosquito management required (e.g., aerial or ground-based adulticide applications, larvicide applications), and duration of application to reduce the threat and the areas where the interventions are needed
+- The local jurisdiction's mosquito population density estimates pre- and post-disaster, including information about species composition - Arbovirus transmission activity indices, including information about the location of surveillance activities; indices may consist of: - o Infection rates in mosquitoes - Seroconversion in sentinel chickens - Equine case - Human cases - The amount and type of flooding (e.g., saltwater/freshwater, coastal/inland) - The extent and location of damage to housing - The extent, location, and anticipated duration of power interruption - The anticipated extent and duration of cleanup and recovery operations - A description of the type of mosquito management required (e.g., aerial or ground-based adulticide applications, larvicide applications), and duration of application to reduce the threat and the areas where the interventions are needed